 I like to make classes fun, varied, dynamic and (at intermediate level) challenging.
 They are based on a functional and contemporary approach to Pilates.
 This, I combine with more traditional Pilates exercises, to counteract the effect of our largely sedentary lifestyles.

-My Pilates classes are small, friendly and personal (10 people max, 6 at Form Physio).
+My Pilates classes are small, friendly and personal (10 people max).
 This means that I can focus on quality rather than quantity and give everyone the attention they deserve.
 I can therefore deliver a more personalised service than in a larger gym style class.
 My classes are tailored to coincide with my clients’ overall level of fitness, Pilates experience and goals as well as the ongoing feedback I encourage.

 Let me know what goals you would like to set yourself before you start classes with me and I will support you in making those goals a reality (although change won’t happen overnight!).